GAZ-24: GAZ-24-10

-The Volga GAZ-24-10' was an updated version of the GAZ-24 built from 1985 to 1992.
+The Volga GAZ-24-10 was an updated version of the GAZ-24 built from 1985 to 1992.

 When the Soviet of Ministers authorised the long-delayed assembly of the GAZ-3102 in 1981, hope arose that a full upgrade of the production line would follow, but as the first 3102s left Gorky for government garages in 1982, lobbying by GAZ for mass production of such a car would be pointless.
 Not only did no political support exist, but the cost of refitting the plant also would be too high.
 A more feasible route was thus chosen to use most of the features of the 3102 and retrofit them to the GAZ-24, in a simplified format.
 Yet a further two years were needed to gain this approval from Moscow, whose leadership was preoccupied with the political aftermath following the death of Leonid Brezhnev to allow for a modernisation to begin.
 The "upgrade" was thus done in several stages, mechanical and body.

 Compared to the GAZ-3102, it was a retrograde step, but nonetheless progress vis-à-vis the GAZ-24.
 Coincidentally, its introduction took place during the ascendency of Mikhail Gorbachev and the country entering into a new era—perestroika.
-The GAZ-24-10 was small, but an icon of the period nonetheless.
+The cultural impact of the GAZ-24-10 was relatively small, yet it was nonetheless iconic for the period.
 This was in part due to its greater availability to the general public as part of the liberalisation programme.
 With the 3102 capitalising the prestige and exclusivity of the Volga brand, the GAZ-24-10 is merited at upholding its practical role.
 Thus, despite its obvious archaism in terms of design, and despite never being exported outside the Eastern Bloc, the GAZ-24-10 was a success overall.
 Its price was 16,300 rubles, compared to 15,300 for the 3102.